Andilope96/fullstack-journey/Day3/progress.md

     - Button to add it to the DOM
     - Each movie has a remove button
   - All logic in pure JS (no framework)

+---

+## To Review Later
+- Revisit the Temperatures puzzle and try alternative approaches.
+- Explore more medium-difficulty puzzles on CodingGame.
+- Apply code quality rules in a small JavaScript mini‑project.
+- Automated Testing